beetbox/beets/docs/plugins/convert.rst

 ==============

 The ``convert`` plugin lets you convert parts of your collection to a directory of your choice.
-Currently only converting from MP3 or FLAC to MP3 is supported.
+It converts all input formats supported by ffmpeg to MP3.
 It will skip files that are already present in the target directory.
 Converted files follow the same path formats as your library.